slalom/dataops-docs/labs/intro.md

 ## Extra Credit

-**Want to see a CI/CD test fail?**
+**Want to see what happens when the CI/CD tests fail?**

-As an experiment, try committing a change with the text `[TK]` anywhere on a markdown page.
-The text "[TK](https://en.wikipedia.org/wiki/To_come_(publishing))" is short for "to come" in the publishing world, and it serves like a "TODO" marker to signal that your page is not yet ready to publish.
+As an experiment, try committing a change with the uppercase text "T<!--- splitter -->K" anywhere on a markdown page.
+The text "[T<!--- splitter -->K](https://en.wikipedia.org/wiki/To_come_(publishing))" is short for "to come" in the publishing world, and it serves like a "To-Do" marker which signals that your page is not yet ready to publish.

 If the CI/CD engine finds this text anywhere in your change, it will fail tests and prevent your code from being merged.
 The same type of CI/CD failure would occur if you try to include a broken URL or a bad web link.

-*Just don't forget to remove the "`TK`" text afterwards so your PR does not stay blocked!*
+*👉 Just don't forget to remove the "T<!--- splitter -->K" text afterwards so your PR does not stay blocked!*

 ## Commit your changes